 - Expensive hardware.

 You can find an example tutorial of Sigfox + GPS here.

-You can see all the tracking solutions already available here on the Partners network.
+You can see all the tracking solutions already available on the Partners network.

 What is the best method for my project?

 Because it involves modules, the most fitting method depends on the use-case you're targeting.
-While the Sigfox network geolocation might be better for some use cases needing high battery life, some will prefer the GPS method for its precision, or even WiFi for indoor use.
-It all depends on what you need to achieve.
+While the Sigfox network geolocation might be better for some use-cases needing high battery life, some will prefer the GPS method for its precision, or even Wi-Fi for indoor use.
+It all depends on what your device needs to achieve.

 A good solution is sometimes a mix of some of them, and that is why module manufacturers are making available hardware that includes the three technologies on board.